Apochilles/Manaclash-Terminal-App-/development-log - day 2.md

-##                       Update 11:30 - Thursday the 5th of Septemeber
+##                       Update 11:30 - Thursday the 5th of September

 I just spent an hour wondering if my "Edit" feature will just need to edit strings - not my CSV file - simplifying my final coding task immensely but I'm pretty sure this is wrong I will need to write straight to CSV as I initially thought.